Hadamard-type variation formulae for the eigenvalues of a class of second-order elliptic operators and its applications: Applications to Ricci flow on closed manifold

 Now, note that $\nabla^2\eta(\nabla u,\nabla u)\geq d |\nabla u|^2$, for some constant $d(t)>0$, and then

 Since

 the proof is complete. \end{proof}

-\textbf{Acknowledgements:} The first author is wholeheartedly acknowledging the financial support by Fundação de Amparo à Pesquisa do Estado do Amazonas - FAPEAM in terms of a doctoral scholarship.
-The second author has been partially supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), of the Ministry of Science, Technology and Innovation of Brazil (Grants 428299/2018-0 and 310458/2021-8).
-The third author has been partially supported by São Paulo Research Foundation (FAPESP, Grant 2016/10009-3), by CNPq (Grant 428299/2018-0) and fully supported by his beloved wife.
-The authors would like to express their sincere thanks to D. Tsonev for useful comments, discussions and constant encouragement.
+\textbf{Acknowledgements:} The first author gratefully acknowledges financial support from the Fundação de Amparo à Pesquisa do Estado do Amazonas (FAPEAM) through a doctoral scholarship.
+The second author has been partially supported by the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), and by the Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP), Grants 2022/16097-2, 2023/11126-7 and 2024/00923-6.
+The third author was also partially supported by FAPESP, Grants 2016/10009-3 and 2020/14075-6.
+The authors thank D. Tsonev for valuable comments, discussions and encouragement, and the referee for the careful reading and for the useful comments that improved the paper.